DerebeWalton/260-startup/notes.md

 ## Starting Notes

+### Instructions for notes:
+Your notes file is meant as a place to remember all the things you have learned from this course.
+You should modify this file frequently.

+1. Read the GitHub documentation about the basics of writing markdown.
+2. Access the file in your repository called notes.md.
+You can use the contents of this file on any exam.
+As you modify your notes.md file throughout the class.
+Make sure that you keep it organized and clean.
+You can add multiple .md files and reference them from your notes.md file in order make it easier to organize your content.
+3. Make your first notes in your notes.md file about what you learned from this assignment.
+Commit and push your notes to GitHub.

 ### Initial Thoughts

 As I already have a pretty good understanding of Git and GitHub, I am excited to start learning other tools.
 Having a notes.md file will be really helpful, and I should probably include them in many other projects